-Scrum has been a buzzword since a decade now, and why not, it has so many success stories, hey, I am not talking about the stories which mean requirements in Scrum but the actual stories of teams and the organizations practicing Scrum.
-Looks like, I just gave the hint of what I would be covering in my article today.
+Scrum has been a buzzword since a decade now, and why not, it has so many success stories, hey, I am not talking about the user stories examples which mean requirements in Scrum but the actual stories of teams and the organizations practicing Scrum.
+Seems like, I just gave the hint of what I would be covering in my article today.

 Yes, we will be talking about the requirements and how are they handled in Scrum.
 We will be talking about the Epic, so far, we have known Epic as a long narrative about the heroes of great historical or legendary significance performing courageous deeds but here we will touch upon a different side.
 Believe me, we are now going to talk about the Epics in Scrum!